epage/epage.github.io/blog/blog/2023-01-23-toml-vs-toml-edit.md

 Users should also expect maintenance going forward to improve as the code base is easier to support and not just because of the two-for-one maintenance.
 Before, `toml` had a handwritten parser that had to deal the non-linear nature of TOML.
-Now, `toml` parses everything to an AST and then deserialzies to the end-users data types.
+Now, `toml` parses everything to an AST and then deserializes to the end-users data types.
 Separating the steps of parsing and deserialize simplifies them, making it easier to confidently make changes.
 The parser is also easier to update as it is higher level, using a parser combinator crate.